kubernetes-sigs/kind/site/content/docs/user/known-issues.md

 ## Fedora32 and Docker

-The situation with Docker on Fedora is not ideal.
-See Fedora Magazine article ["Fedora and Docker"](https://fedoramagazine.org/docker-and-fedora-32/) for information regarding workarounds for cgroups, firewalld, and installing docker.
+Docker is currently not supported on Fedora 32 and requires additional setup.
+See Fedora Magazine article ["Fedora and Docker"](https://fedoramagazine.org/docker-and-fedora-32/) for information regarding workarounds for cgroups, firewalld, and installing Docker.

 [issue tracker]: https://github.com/kubernetes-sigs/kind/issues
 [file an issue]: https://github.com/kubernetes-sigs/kind/issues/new